scaljeri/oh-my-mock/README.md

 This script opens the new tab containing the angular application.

 ##### content.js
+If the extension is enabled, this script will run on any tab.
 This script injects the `injected.js` and communicates with the angular application (via background.js).
 This script communicates with the injected script via window.message/window.addMessage

 ##### injected.js
-Mocks XHR calls.
-Based on state it can pass through XHR calls or directly mock responses
+If the extension is enabled, this script will run on any tab, but it will not save or mock responses until OhMyMock is enabled.
+But if it is enabled it will mocks XHR calls.
+Based on state it can pass through XHR calls or mock responses

 ##### Angular app
 Display of the chrome extension.
 If the state changes, `content.service.js` directly sends data to `content.js`

 ### Sources
   * https://medium.com/angular-in-depth/chrome-extension-with-angular-why-and-how-778200b87575
   * https://github.com/Pasupathi-Rajamanickam/chrome-response-override